ibm-messaging/mq-ansible/README.md

 Before running the playbook implementing our modules and roles for IBM MQ:

-1. Check if you have an *ssh* key pair in order to access the target machines via ansible.
+1. Check if you have an *ssh* key pair in order to access the target machines via Ansible.
 Go to the `~/.ssh` directory in your machine and look for the `id_rsa` and `id_rsa.pub` files.

     ```shell
     $ cd ~/.ssh